 Roots and Branches: The Making of a Progressive Jewish Community

-The Danforth Jewish Circle’s 25th anniversary book is now available for pre-order!
+The Danforth Jewish Circle’s 25th anniversary book is now available to order!

-Edited by Paul Axelrod and Karen Robbins, and filled with contributions from numerous DJC members, Roots and Branches: The Making of a Progressive Jewish Community, will be published later this year.
+Edited by Paul Axelrod and Karen Robbins, and filled with contributions from numerous DJC members, Roots and Branches: The Making of a Progressive Jewish Community is now available to purchase.
 Its insightful chapters and poignant personal vignettes explain how the DJC resonates in the lives of its members, and the important place of this unconventional community on the contemporary Jewish landscape.

 Richly illustrated, the book celebrates 25 years of the Danforth Jewish Circle, tracing its founding and emergence as a dynamic, thriving presence in Toronto’s Jewish life.